kennethaar/bookmarklet-snippets/README.md

 # Bookmarklet Snippets

 Quickly select, copy and paste text that you use often.
-It's just a bookmark that shows you a list of text snippets.
+It's simply a bookmark that shows you a list of text snippets.

 ## What it does